-How to Freeze Cookie Dough and Bake It From Frozen
+How to Freeze Cookies and Cookie Dough

-By Regan Cafiso for Food Network Kitchen
+By Regan Cafiso and Fraya Berg for Food Network Kitchen

 Which Cookie Dough Freezes Best?

-The easiest and best cookies to freeze are definitely chunky drop cookies — these are cookies like chocolate chip or oatmeal-raisin that are scooped into balls and "dropped" right onto a baking sheet.
-This type of dough freezes beautifully, requires no thawing and bakes up just right.
-It's also pre-portioned, so you can make a single cookie or two dozen with no extra work.
+The easiest and best cookies to freeze are definitely chunky drop cookies — these are cookies like chocolate chip or oatmeal-raisin that are scooped into balls and "dropped" right onto a baking sheet (or frozen first).
+This type of dough freezes beautifully and requires no thawing before baking.

 Slice-and-bake cookies also freeze well — this type of dough gets rolled into a log and chilled before slicing into rounds and baking.
-Slice-and-bake dough can be a little hard and crumbly when you try to cut it straight from the freezer, so it needs to thaw bit first at room temperature to soften.
+Slice-and-bake dough can be a little hard and crumbly when you try to cut it straight from the freezer, so it needs to thaw bit first at room temperature to soften before slicing.
 Take note that once the slice-and-bake dough is defrosted, however, it cannot be refrozen.

 How to Freeze Cookie Dough

-How to Bake Frozen Cooke Dough
+How to Bake Frozen Cookie Dough

 There's no need to thaw frozen drop cookie dough in order to bake your cookies — in fact, we don't recommend it.
 Start by preheating the oven slightly lower than the temperature called for in your recipe — about 15 degrees F lower.
-Take the dough balls straight from the freezer and place on a parchment-lined baking sheet.
+Take the dough balls straight from the freezer and place them on a parchment-lined baking sheet.
 Be sure to space them however your recipe indicates to allow for some spreading.
 Bake as usual, allowing a couple extra minutes to accommodate the colder dough and oven temperature.
 When the cookies are golden on the bottom and just turning color at the edges, they're ready!

-Our Favorite Drop Cookie Recipes:
+Our Favorite Drop Cookie Recipes